gesha17/portfolio/README.md

 🛠️ Found **50+ High/Medium severity bugs** during audits.
 Targets ranged across staking protocols, lending platforms, bridges, and cross-chain messaging systems.

-Below are the links to the findings. 👇
+Below you can find links to my public profiles and some of my best findings. 👇

 # Links